nipreps/mriqc/docs/source/usage.rst

 *MRIQC* can fetch data in *DataLad* datasets
 --------------------------------------------
-As of *MRIQC* 22.0.3, the application bundles *DataLad*, enabling automatic data fetching in *DataLad* datasets.
+As of version 22.0.3, *MRIQC* bundles *DataLad*, enabling automatic data fetching in *DataLad* datasets.
 Employing this feature in containerized environments may lead to somewhat obscure errors (see, for example,